Jaskowicz1/rconpp/README.md

 # Getting Started

-For now, rcon++ can only be used by adding the header and cpp file into your source code.
+For now, rcon++ can only be used by adding the header file into your source code.

 From there you can easily start an RCON connection, and do a command, like the following: